Build on

 Competent authorities can query any attestation by ID and receive a cryptographic proof of authenticity — verifiable independently without Rubric's involvement.

-Rubric Protocol provides the technical infrastructure for Article 12 compliance.
-Organizations remain responsible for determining which AI systems are high-risk under their specific use case and for implementing appropriate governance processes.
+Rubric Protocol provides post-quantum AI compliance infrastructure covering EU AI Act (Articles 9–15, 17, 26, 49, 72, 73, Annexes IV, XI, XII), SR 11-7, NIST AI RMF 1.0, TX TRAIGA, CO AI Act, and more.
+Organizations remain responsible for determining their regulatory obligations under their specific use case and for implementing appropriate governance processes.
 Consult legal counsel for compliance advice.

 Multi-Node